Trust in Religious Leadership

 In the questions and answers that followed these presentations, we delved into a range of issues.
 There was discussion of the role of the media in reporting on religious topics and personalities.
 We were invited to ponder the role of women in religious communities.
 We looked at what sustains religious leaders.
 We explored the pressures religious communities face today, and thus what leadership is demanded.
 And these conversations then flowed on over a meal many of us shared together.

 I came away with a strong sense of the thoughtfulness of these three leaders.
 They recognised that they had roles that placed them into positions of influence and power, and they were alive to the possibilities and pitfalls of such location.
 They were not blind to the mistakes and calamities of religious leadership within their own traditions.
 But they could also point to ways in which religious leaders have and are bringing truth and goodness to light.
 That the Woolf Institute is able to bring together such an event speaks of its own influence and of its mission to engage with and contribute to some of the important conversations we are having.
 Here was a chance to acknowledge that the world's religions have been entrusted with much.
 Much is rightly expected of their leaders.
 Much is given by these leaders.

 This article is written by Reverend Neil Thorogood who is Principal of Westminster College, Cambridge.
 Trust in Religious Leadership was the third in a series of panel discussions organised by the Woolf Institute as a part of the academic project "Trust and the Development of Character in Contemporary Europe".
-Footage of the panel discussion(s) is available on the Woolf Institute's website here.
+Footage of the panel discussion(s) is available on the Woolf Institute's YouTube channel here.

 Back to Blog